 The Print Results Wizard allows selected results values, from one or more loadcases, to be assembled, ordered and displayed in a tabular listing format.
-By default, a Print Results Wizard entry is added to the Utilities Treeview, which, if clicked, display the selected results.
+By default, a Print Results Wizard entry is added to the Utilities Treeview, which, if Show results is chosen from its context menu, will display the selected results.
 An option to additionally or only display the results to the screen is available.
-To assemble results use the Utilities > Print Results Wizard menu item or select the Print Results Wizard III toolbar button.
+To assemble results use the Utilities > Print Results Wizard menu item or select the Print Results Wizard toolbar button.

 The Print Results Wizard dialog can also be accessed from the Add Chapter or Edit context menu items for a report that is present in Reports Treeview.
-Selecting the results tab on the Chapters dialog, followed by pressing the New button, displays the

-Print Results Wizard dialog to enable the results that will be saved in that results chapter of the report to be specified.
+Selecting the results tab on the Chapters dialog, followed by pressing the New button, displays the Print Results Wizard dialog to enable the results that will be saved in that results chapter of the report to be specified.